 Invasive pests pose a threat to an area's plant and animal species, crops, and even power distribution.
 Invasive species that feed on or lay eggs in plant life can weaken an area's trees.
-Trees and branches contribute to 70% of Sussex Rural Electric Cooperative's outages.
+Trees and branches contribute to 70% of Sussex Rural Electric Cooperative's outages and the U.S. Department of Agriculture estimates that nationally, invasive species cause $120 billion in damage each year.
 Combatting the spread of invasive pest species can help reduce outages on our system.

-Below you can find information on invasive species currently affecting Sussex Rural Electric Cooperative's service territory and its surrounding areas.
-You will also find federal and state resources that you can use to report a sighting of these invasive species or damage to trees caused by them.
+Below you can find information on and resources related to invasive species currently affecting Sussex Rural Electric Cooperative's service territory and its surrounding areas.
 Currently, there are reports of the spotted lanternfly and the emerald ash borer in our area.
 If you come across a spotted lanternfly, we encourage you to squash it!
 Emerald ash borer infestations are more difficult to curb, but you can find resources on how to report and treat these infestations below.

 If you know of a dying tree that is at risk of falling onto SREC power lines, please let us know by sending photos to email@example.com so our operations team can evaluate the risk that the tree may pose.